Shijak: Natural and built environment

 Taller apartment buildings are also found in Shijak, mostly closer to the center of the town.
 Small stores are located throughout Shijak's more residential areas.
 Shijak has one open air market open in the mornings daily, but officially open and crowded on Sundays.
 Shijak also has a soccer field, which is utilized by both its local soccer team and the national team for practice.
 Shijak has a community center with meeting space and auditorium but this space is in poor shape.
 The community center shares a building with the local mosque.
 The municipality also has a library, post office, health center, police station, Internet places, and other shops.
 The municipality has two public kindergartens, one private kindergarten, three public nine-year schools, and one public high school.
 No public transportation exists within Shijak due to its small size.
-Buses run daily to and form the cities of Durrës and Tirana, and some furgons and taxis are licensed to travel into Shijak from other locations.
+Buses run daily to and from the cities of Durrës and Tirana, and some furgons and taxis are licensed to travel into Shijak from other locations.